Human Genomes Platform

 • systems for streamlined encryption and uploading genome files to international repositories such as the EGA.

-The project is also exploring the feasibility of local EGA node deployments in Australia from a technical, policy and funding perspective.
+The project has also explored the feasibility of local EGA node deployments in Australia from a technical, policy and funding perspective.

 Who Will Benefit